Media inquiries, requests for interviews, and requests to film at PIE should be directed to:

-Media may park in short or long-term parking and, while on official business, receive parking validation by visiting the airport reception office.
+Media may park in short or long-term parking while on official business and receive parking validation by visiting the Airport Reception Office.
 For special events, designated media parking will be assigned.
-Live trucks may park on Airport Parkway land for Vendors and Deliveries (south of the covered walkway island across Ticketing B) with advance permission.
-Vehicles must be clearly identified.

 News conferences will be held when PIE has an announcement to make.
 Media advisories will be sent electronically to all local news media in advance of any news conferences, along with any specific instructions concerning access.

 Media releases are issued as needed to all general news email contacts for print and TV and all individual reporters that have requested direct news from PIE.
-All media releases and newsletters are published here on our website and archived.
+All current media releases and newsletters are published here on our website.